Best RFID Chips for Animal Identification

 Passive RFID chips implanted in animals typically last the animal's lifetime, often 15-25 years, since they contain no battery and the glass encapsulation is inert.
 External ear tags last 2-10 years depending on environmental exposure and animal behavior before mechanical failure or loss.

-Roxtron manufactures a wide range of custom RFID and NFC products including smart cards, labels, wristbands, key fobs and industrial tags.
-Contact us to discuss your project and we'll respond within 24 hours.
+Roxtron builds RFID and NFC products for animal identification — smart cards, labels, wristbands, key fobs and industrial tags.
+Tell us about your project and we'll respond within 24 hours.